Caste discrimination in the United States: Cisco lawsuit

+The Civil Rights Department faced further setbacks.
+Cisco's motion to compel document production was granted and CRD was charged a penalty.
+The "unscientific" Equality Labs survey was thrown out as evidence.
+The anononymity clause for the alleged victim of discrimination was struck down.
+In court testimonials, Cisco exposed the alleged victim, leading the court to observe "the lack of specific and current evidence of harm".
+Sundar Iyer, the senior manager accused of discrimination, went public with allegations of unethical practices against the CRD.
+He stated that the CRD assigned him a religion and a caste ("Hindu Brahmin") without him identifying as either.
+It also claimed that the alleged victim was the only Dalit on his team, which was untrue.

 Discrimination issues in education

 In 2015, California State Board of Education initiated a regular ten-year public review of the school curriculum framework.
-The Hindu American Foundation (HAF) and a coalition of other Hindu activists sought to literally erase the word "Dalit" from the syllabus, which was contested by a coalition of interfaith, multi-racial, inter-caste groups called "South Asian Histories for All".
+According to the coalition South Asian Histories for All, The Hindu American Foundation (HAF) and a coalition of other Hindu activists sought to erase the word "Dalit" from the syllabus.
+According to HAF, their suggested change was not to remove the word "Dalit," but to distinguish between varna and jati.

 In 2021, the student body of California State University system, representing half a million students, passed a resolution seeking a ban on caste-based discrimination.
 The campaign was spearheaded by Prem Pariyar, a Nepali origin Dalit student, who came to the US in 2015 escaping persecution in his home country, and claimed that he faced discrimination in the US as well.
 For the affected students, casteism is manifested through slurs, microaggressions and social exclusion.
 The resolution cited the survey by Equality Labs where 25 percent of Dalits reported having faced verbal or physical assaults.
 Al Jazeera noted that the resolution was authored by a higher caste student and backed by other students from other racial and religious groups.

 In January 2022, the Board of Trustees of the California State University responded, announcing that they added "caste" as a protected category in the university's anti-discrimination policy.
 The change was subtle, according to CNN.
 The word "caste" was added in parentheses after the term "race and ethnicity".
 A group of faculty in the university had written to the Board of Trustees citing lack of due diligence in instituting the measure.
 They said that the existing policy of the university, which covers national origin, ethnicity and ancestry, already provided adequate protection, and claimed that the new measure would result in singling out and targeting the Hindu faculty.
 But for the advocates and student leaders who campaigned for it for over two years, it was a civil rights victory.

 In December 2022, Brown University became the first Ivy League institution to add caste to its nondiscrimination policy.
 Brown's vice president for Institutional Equity and Diversity noted that caste was covered under existing nondiscrimination policies, "but we felt it was important to lift this up and explicitly express a position on caste equity.”